krasimir/stent/README.md

   });
 ```

 The result of the `map` function goes as props to our component.
 Similarly to [Redux's connect](https://github.com/reactjs/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options) function.
+And of course the mapping function is disconnected when the component is unmounted.

 ### Helpers used inside generators